 Selecting a Major

-When selecting a major, you should choose one that you're most interested in as your first choice.
+Choosing a major is an exciting process.
 Think about your interests and strengths, not just what you hope to do as a career.
-Remember that your major won't necessarily determine your career later on, so review the entire list before you decide.
+Remember that your major won't necessarily determine your career later on, so spend some time researching what we offer before you decide.

 Want to know more about available majors?
 Check out Wayfinder to explore your interests and the university’s majors all in one spot.